Skip to main content

 Instructions

 Search the Automox community worklet catalog.
-Returns worklet names, descriptions, categories, and OS compatibility.
+Returns worklet names, descriptions, categories, OS compatibility, and trust/availability signals (verified boolean, access tier such as premium, license_required).
+Catalog items have no status field.
 Use to discover pre-built evaluation and remediation scripts.

 Input Schema